calderon/aoc2021/day01/README.md

 In this example, there are 7 measurements that are larger than the previous measurement.

-How many measurements are larger than the previous measurement?
+**How many measurements are larger than the previous measurement?**

-Part 2
+Part Two
 --------

 Considering every single measurement isn't as useful as you expected: there's just too much noise in the data.